hjdhjd/homebridge-unifi-protect/docs/FeatureOptions.md

 | Device MAC Address    | Description
 |-----------------------|------------------
-| AAAAAAAAAAAA          | A UVC G3 Flex that is managed by a UniFi Protect controller.
+| D00FA25132B7          | A UVC G3 Flex that is managed by a UniFi Protect controller.

 * The first line `Disable.Stream.High` disables the high quality stream on all UniFi Protect devices that appear in HomeKit.
 * The second line, overrides the first and enables the high quality stream on the G3 Flex because specifying device-specific options always overrides global settings.